 Depending on multi_view_mv_pred_flag, the following applies.

-–G.8.5.2.1.9

-A1, if availableFlagA1 is equal to 1

-B1, if availableFlagB1 is equal to 1

-B0, if availableFlagB0 is equal to 1

-A0, if availableFlagA0 is equal to 1

-B2, if availableFlagB2 is equal to 1
+– If multi_view_mv_pred_flag is equal to 0, the variable availableFlagInterView is set equal to 0.

+– Otherwise (multi_view_mv_pred_flag is equal to 1), the derivation process for the inter-view merge candidate as specified in subclause G.8.5.2.1.9 is invoked with the luma location ( xP, yP ), the variables nPSW and nPSH, and the reference view identifier refViewIdx set equal to 0 as the inputs and the outputs are the flag availableFlagInterView, the prediction utilization flags predFlagL0InterView and predFlagL1InterView, the reference indices refIdxL0InterView and refIdxL1InterView, and the motion vectors mvL0InterView and mvL1InterView.

+The merge candidate list, mergeCandList, is constructed as specified by the following ordered steps:.

-Col, if availableFlagCol is equal to 1
+The variable numMergeCand is set equal to 0.

+When availableFlagInterView is equal to 1, the entry mergeCandList[ numMergeCand ] is set equal to InterView and the variable numMergeCand is increased by 1.

+When availableFlagA1 is equal to 1, the entry mergeCandList[ numMergeCand ] is set equal to A1 and the variable numMergeCand is increased by 1.

+When availableFlagB1 is equal to 1, the entry mergeCandList[ numMergeCand ] is set equal to B1 and the variable numMergeCand is increased by 1.

+When availableFlagB0 is equal to 1, the entry mergeCandList[ numMergeCand ] is set equal to B0 and the variable numMergeCand is increased by 1.

+When availableFlagA0 is equal to 1, the entry mergeCandList[ numMergeCand ] is set equal to A0 and the variable numMergeCand is increased by 1.

+When availableFlagB2 is equal to 1, the entry mergeCandList[ numMergeCand ] is set equal to B2 and the variable numMergeCand is increased by 1.

+When availableFlagCol is equal to 1, the entry mergeCandList[ numMergeCand ] is set equal to Col and the variable numMergeCand is increased by 1.

-The variable numMergeCand and numOrigMergeCand are set to the number of merging candidates in the mergeCandList.
+The variable numOrigMergeCand is set equal to numMergeCand .

 When slice_type is equal to B, the derivation process for combined bi-predictive merging candidates specified in subclause 8.5.2.1.3 is invoked with mergeCandList, the reference indices refIdxL0N and refIdxL1N, the prediction list utilization flags predFlagL0N and predFlagL1N, the motion vectors mvL0N and mvL1N of every candidate N being in mergeCandList, numMergeCand and numOrigMergeCand given as input and the output is assigned to mergeCandList, numMergeCand, the reference indices refIdxL0combCandk and refIdxL1combCandk, the prediction list utilization flags predFlagL0combCandk and predFlagL1combCandk and the motion vectors mvL0combCandk and mvL1combCandk of every new candidate combCandk being added in mergeCandList.
 The number of candidates being added numCombMergeCand is set equal to ( numMergeCand – numOrigMergeCand ).
 When numCombMergeCand is greater than 0, k ranges from 0 to numCombMergeCand − 1, inclusive.